keymetrics/doc-pm2/en/runtime/quick-start.md

 The cluster mode scales your app accross all CPUs available, without any code modifications.

-?> Before using the load balancer, make sure your application is stateless, meaning that no local data is stored in the process (sessions/websocket connections, session-memory and related).
+ Before using the load balancer, make sure your application is stateless, meaning that no local data is stored in the process (sessions/websocket connections, session-memory and related).
+{: .tip}

 To start in cluster mode, pass the -i option followed by the number of clusters that you want: